Source: League unlikely to seize Devils

 August, 8, 2013

-Andy Marlin/NHLI/Getty ImagesWho can blame him for being a little upset?Though the New Jersey Devils' ownership situation remains unresolved, reports that the National Hockey League is planning to take over the cash-strapped franchise are inaccurate, multiple sources told ESPNNewYork.com.
+Andy Marlin/NHLI/Getty ImagesWho can blame him for being a little upset?Though the New Jersey Devils' ownership situation remains unresolved, reports that the NHL is planning to take over the cash-strapped franchise are inaccurate, a source told ESPNNewYork.com.

-Both sources, who are familiar with the Devils’ situation, said that the ownership situation is expected to be resolved “shortly.”
+That source, who is familiar with the Devils’ situation, said it's expected the ownership situation will be resolved “shortly.”

-Attorney Andrew Barroway remains one of them, a source told ESPNNewYork.com despite Forbes' report that Barroway withdrew his initial offer after a closer glimpse into the Devils’ financial situation.
+Attorney Andrew Barroway expressed interest in buying the team but, according to Forbes, withdrew the offer after a closer glimpse into the Devils’ financial situation.

-Howard Eskin of a local Fox affiliate in Philadelphia reported that Harris met with Devils owner Jeff Vanderbeek last week, and an offer was “in the initial stages of being crafted.”
+Howard Eskin of a local Fox affiliate in Philadelphia reported that Josh Harris met with Devils owner Jeff Vanderbeek last week and an offer was “in the initial stages of being crafted.”

 The Devils are also unlikely to file for bankruptcy, the source said, even though there is a precedent for beleaguered organizations to exercise this option.

 The Phoenix Coyotes filed for bankruptcy back in 2009.
-The NHL, which had been running the team, just recently brokered the sale of the Coyotes -- a lengthy process that took years to complete -- and negotiated a new arena lease with the City of Glendale.
+The NHL, which has been running the team, just recently brokered the sale of the Coyotes -- a lengthy process that took years to complete while negotiating a new arena lease with the City of Glendale.